learnbyexample/cli-computing/cli_computing.md

 The `du` command helps you estimate the size of files and directories.

-By default, size is given in size in terms of 1024 bytes.
+By default, size is given in terms of 1024 bytes.
 All directories and sub-directories are recursively reported, but files are ignored.
 You can use the `-a` option if files should also be reported. `du` is one of the commands that require an explicit option (`-L` in this case) if you want symbolic links to be followed.

 ```bash
 # change to the 'scripts' directory and source the 'du.sh' script